SLCoding/Sandman/README.md

 ------------------------
 -	Download the last stable version or make a clone of this repo
 -	run the install.sh as root
--	now configure it by editing / or running "server-sleep -s"
+-	now configure it by editing / or running "server-sleep --configure"
 -	reboot or run "sudo /etc/init.d/server-sleep start"

 Hand made installation